 For all these methods, glue is an important factor.
 Make sure that the manufacturer of the bamboo planks you are buying does not use formaldehyde in their products.

-Another popular type of wood that is brought up as being green is reclaimed wood.
+Another popular type of wood that is considered “green” is reclaimed wood.
 Reclaimed wood usually refers to wood that comes from logs found in rivers or wood that was previously part of another structure like a barn or a mill.

 When wood is reclaimed to be used for hardwood flooring it is first carefully inspected for structural integrity.
 Once approved, the wood is re-milled to be made into planks.